 Fascia is the main connective tissue in the body.
 Fascia surrounds every cell, muscle, bone, nerve, blood vessel, and organ in the body, creating a three-dimensional web from head to toe.
 Like other body tissues, fascia can be damaged by injury, overuse, and other trauma and stress.
 This damage leads to myofascial restrictions.

 Our body reacts to pain of any kind by creating a protection response, that while, initially is a good thing, over time can lead to increased pain, buildup of toxins and reduced blood flow and oxygen to the area.
-When we experience a slight amount of tissue damage—this can be due to a physical injury, or a psychological one like depression, or even something like an ulcer—pain signals are sent to the spinal cord which then triggers the muscles around the injury to contract in order to provide support and protection for the surrounding tissues.
+When we experience a slight amount of tissue damage—this can be due to a physical injury, or a psychological one such as depression & anxiety —pain signals are sent to the spinal cord which then triggers the muscles around the injury to contract in order to provide support and protection for the surrounding tissues.

 This response, left unchecked, creates a vicious cycle of pain as more blood flow is restricted to the contracted area.
 More signals are sent, and more muscles tighten to protect the growing epicenter of pain.
 What may have started as something small has now grown....